georchestra/georchestra/doc/setup.md

  * install the [native libs](setup/native_libs.md)

+Notes:

-Note: geOrchestra has been extensively tested on Debian 6 and 7 with Tomcat6 (version 7 is not yet compatible, see [#504](https://github.com/georchestra/georchestra/issues/504)).
-This guide assumes the OS is Debian's latest stable (Wheezy).
+ * geOrchestra >= 15.06 has been tested on Debian 8 with Tomcat 6, 7 and 8.
+This guide assumes Tomcat 8 is used and the OS is Debian's latest stable (Jessie).
+ * geOrchestra <= 14.12 has been extensively tested on Debian 6 and 7 with Tomcat 6.
+It is known not to work with Tomcat > 6.